Documentation

 phases.txt

-phases.txt defines phases and the lane and movement type through the intersection, number of lanes, compass bearing of the approach and the posted speed limit.
+phases.txt defines phases and the lane and movement type through the intersection, number of lanes, and links to an approach ID as defined in approaches.txt.

 detectors.txt

-detectors.txt defines channels associated with phases for a specific signal, where these detection areas are in relation to stop bar and size, and expected objects are detected.
+detectors.txt defines channels associated with phases for a specific signal, where these detection areas are in relation to stop bar and size, and expected objects to be detected.